ricoriedel/nonogram-rs/ALGORITHM.md

 We will only take a look at how to find the start of the range.
 Finding the end is the same process just in the opposite direction.

-### 1. Reduce start by box at the end
+### 1. Update start by box at end
 If there are boxes on the right of this chain, which cannot be covered by another chain on the right, then they must belong to this chain.
-In the example below, we can reduce the start of the range of the first chain to the indicated area.
+In the example below, we can set the start of the range of the first chain to the indicated area.

 How to implement:
 * Take the start of the chain of the right (if there is any).